levicm/openwrt-usb-extroot/readme.md

 ### 2. swap-to-sda2.sh
 Enables and configures the `/dev/sda2` partition (formatted as linux-swap) of your USB drive as swap space.
 The script:
+- Installs the required packages for USB and ext4 support.
+- Checks if the device is present.
 - Checks if the partition exists and is properly formatted.
 - Activates swap.
 - Configures fstab via UCI to enable swap automatically on every boot.